Governors

 Governance

-The Edlesborough Primary Academy's local governing body is responsible for the quality of education at the school.
+Edlesborough Primary Academy and its neighbouring school in the Trust, Dovery Academy, share a local governing body.
+It is responsible for the quality of education at the school.
 The governing body is a committee of the Knowledge Schools Trust Board.

 Governors focus on ensuring the schools have a clear vision, ethos and strategic direction.
 We hold our headteacher to account for the educational performance of the schools, and we oversee the financial performance of the schools including ensuring that their budgets are well spent.